amankapoor/wordpress-security-header-optimization/docs/README.md

-# Security Header Optimization Documentation
+# Documentation

-This documentation belongs to the WordPress plugin [Security Header Optimization](https://wordpress.org/plugins/security-header-optimization/).
+Documentation for the WordPress plugin Security Header Optimization.

 **The plugin is in beta.
 Please submit your feedback on the [Github forum](https://github.com/o10n-x/wordpress-security-header-optimization/issues).**